Metformin may be one of the cheapest and most underused weight loss medications out there.

 Now that we know how it works we can talk about how to use it properly and IF it will work for you.

-While metformin was specifically designed (and most often prescribed) to those with diabetes it can actually be used in normal, overweight patients with potential benefit.
+While metformin was specifically designed (and most often prescribed) to those with diabetes it can actually be used in normal, overweight patients with potential benefits.

-The goal here is understanding how to use it:
+The goal here is to understand how to use it: